vedantchauhan/cluster-n-cloud-computing/README.md

-#   2018 comp90024 cluster and cloud computing team 49  #
+#   A study among cities in Australia by leveraging NECTAR (AWS like cloud) cloud-based solutions, AURIN and tweets   #

 #   Description
 A study among cities in Australia by leveraging NECTAR[1] cloud-based solutions,  AURIN[2] and tweets[3]